Jack Skurnick: Career

-Skurnick worked in the "Elaine Music Shop" on West 44th Street near Madison Avenue in New York, a music store owned by his parents, Max and Anna Skurnick.
+Skurnick worked in the "Elaine Music Shop" a music store owned by his parents, Max and Anna Skurnick.
+Before it closed it could be found at 9 East 44th Street in New York.
 Doris Day bought records there, and many classical musicians came in to make purchases and chat with Skurnick.
 One of these was Edgard Varèse.
 Another was Safford Cape, director of Pro Musica Antiqua.
 When Skurnick started his record company, EMS Recordings, he named it after the shop.
 He also convinced Cape and Varese to record with him.
 EMS was the first label to record Varese.

 In the magazine Skurnick sought to build respect for music as an art and to raise performance standards.

 In the EMS recordings, he put these principles into practice.
 His aim was to record a history of music, with special attention to the lesser known masterpieces, in performances that would be a model of authentic musicianship.
 He had mapped out plans far into the future when his work was suddenly interrupted.